-Bonds are considered as a defensive investment, because they generally offer lower potential returns and lower levels of risk than shares or property.
-Government bonds are not the only form of fixed interest investments, but they are probably the safest, and virtually guarantee a fixed return rate over the established period.
+Bonds are considered a defensive investment, because they generally offer lower potential returns and lower levels of risk than shares or property.
+Government bonds are not the only form of fixed-interest investments, but they are probably the safest, and virtually guarantee a fixed return rate over the established period.

 It is possible to invest directly by buying a property but also indirectly, through a real estate investment trust (REIT).

 REITs generally specialize in one particular sector of real estate, such as retail, residential, healthcare, or office blocks.
 Some examples include American Tower (NYSE: AMT), Vanguard Real Estate ETF (NYSEARCA: VNQ), and Prologis (NYSE: PLD).

 The average return on residential rental properties as of the midpoint of 2022 was 10.6%.